ocaml/platform-blog/opam-2-0-beta.md

 package file tracking, etc.

 The updated documentation is at http://opam.ocaml.org/doc/2.0/.
-If you are involved in opam-related tools, you may also want to browse the [new APIs](https://opam.ocaml.org/doc/2.0/api/index.html).
+If you are developing in opam-related tools, you may also want to browse the [new APIs](https://opam.ocaml.org/doc/2.0/api/index.html).